At a Glance

 - Qualifications: You need a recognised apprenticeship in engineering and experience in multi-skilled roles.

-- Other info: Flexible application process; reach out for a chat if you're curious about the role!
+- Other info: Contact Gianni for a chat if you're curious or need help with your CV!

 This is a great opportunity for a Maintenance Engineer looking to work a shift-based role with a major manufacturing company in the area.
 As a Maintenance Engineer, you will be joining a stable team with low turnover where you will play a key part in company growth.